spm/spm-docs/docs/tutorials/beginners/linear_model.md

 ```matlab
 p = 1 - spm_Fcdf(F, nu)
 ```

-You should notice that the p value given from the F statistic is twice as large as that from the t statistic.
-The reason for this is that the t static is based on a one-tailed t test, whereas the p value from the F statistic is equivalent to that from a two-tailed t test.

 As we may be running F tests again, I would suggest creating an ``F_stat.m`` file somewhere on MATLAB's search path, which contains the following:
 ```